Your Ad Here

 Still dropping down the grade.

-Leaving the Pikes Peak National Forest.
+Our train passed the sign leaving the Pikes Peak National Forest.

-Passing the first of the shop buildings.
+We passed the first of the shop buildings before running between them.

-Our train had arrived back into the station.
+Our train arrived back in the station.

 I walked down to the other end to catch the train heading back to the shop.